christopher-1989/mixed-messages/README.md

 The project is to build a message generator program.
 Every time the program is run a different message will be provided as an output to the terminal.

-The output will be in the form of a non-sensical joke randomly selected from a database of sentence stems and two-keyword pairs.
+The output is in the form of a non-sensical joke randomly selected from a database of sentence stems and two different keywords or phrases.

 ## Technologies